Jackal (Marvel Comics character): What If?

 In "What If The Punisher Had Killed Spider-Man?", Warren successfully dupes the Punisher into killing Spider-Man and abandons him to take the fall in his place.
-Being a hunted fugitive, the Punisher eventually hunts Warren down and intends to surrender him to the police.
-But when the NYPD is about to arrest him instead, threatening to kill him should he shoot Warren, Warren is executed (off-panel) by the Punisher after the latter gleefully concludes the story with the words: "See you on the other side, Jackal."
+Becoming a hunted fugitive, the Punisher eventually tracks Warren down and intends to surrender him to the police.
+But when the NYPD is about to arrest Punisher instead, threatening to kill him should he shoot Warren, Warren is executed (off-panel) by the Punisher after the latter gleefully concludes the story with the words: "See you on the other side, Jackal."

 Dead No More: The Clone Conspiracy

 When Warren reveals his plans for New U, Kaine and the Gwen Stacy of Earth-65 step in to stop him from winning Peter to his side.
-Kaine later told Spider-Man that they have visited various unidentified alternate universes where Peter agreeing to Jackal's plans for New U Technologies have led to catastrophe in the form of the Carrion Virus.
+Kaine later told Spider-Man that they have visited various unidentified alternate universes where "Peter" had agreed to Jackal's plans for New U Technologies have led to catastrophe in the form of the Carrion Virus, unaware the "Peters" they had viewed were in-fact alternative versions of Ben Reilly.